prichelle/integration.github.io/_posts/2021-01-25-APIC-OAuth-ThirdParty.md

 - If the external OAuth provider doesn't provide the required paramaters to achieve your requirements, it is always possible to develop an introspection API proxy in API Connect that would set the required properties and data.
 - The Token Management Service on the API Gateway needs to be configured to support OAuth.

-## Detailed API Connect configuration
+## API Connect setup

+This section describe how the configuration and test has been made on API Connect.
 AppId from IBM Cloud has been used as external OAuth provider.

-### API Connect
-This section describe how the configuration and test has been made on API Connect.
 The steps provided here to create the resources are high level only.
 Detailed information can be found in the knowledge center at [Implementing OAuth security](https://www.ibm.com/support/knowledgecenter/en/SSMNED_v10/com.ibm.apic.apionprem.doc/tutorial_apionprem_oauth_passgrant.html).
 Another very good article can be found in the resource section at the end of this POST.